Regional accents of English: Connacht, Leinster, and Munster

-The accent of these three provinces fluctuates greatly from the flat tone of the midlands counties of Laois, Kildare, and Offaly, the perceived sing-song of Cork and Kerry, to the soft accents of Mayo and Galway.
+The accent of these three provinces fluctuates greatly from the flat tone of the midlands counties of Laois, Kildare, and Offaly to the perceived sing-song of Cork and Kerry to the soft accents of Mayo and Galway.

-Historically the Dublin City and county area, parts of Wicklow and Louth, came under heavy exclusive influence from the first English settlements (known as The Pale).
-It remained until Independence from Britain as the biggest concentration of English influence in the whole island.
+Historically, the Dublin City and county area, parts of Wicklow and Louth, came under heavy exclusive influence from the first English settlements, known as The Pale.
+It remained until Independence from Britain as the biggest concentration of English influence on the whole island.

 Some Cork accents have a unique lyrical intonation.
 Every sentence typically ends in the trademark elongated tail-off on the last word.
-In Cork heavier emphasis yet is put on the brrr sound to the letter R. This is usually the dialect in northern parts of Cork City.
+In Cork, heavier emphasis yet is put on the "brrr" sound to the letter "R." This is usually the dialect in northern parts of Cork City.

-Similar to the Cork accent but without the same intonation, Kerry puts even heavier emphasis on the brrr sound to the letter R. For example: the word Forty.
-Throughout the south this word is pronounced whereby the r exhibits the typified Irish brrr.
-In Kerry however (especially in rural areas) the roll on the r is enforced with vibrations from the tongue (not unlike Scottish here).
-"Are you?" becomes a co-joined "A-rrou?" single tongue flutter (esp. in rural areas).
-This extra emphasis on R is also seen in varying measures through parts of West Limerick and West Cork in closer proximity to Kerry.
+Similar to the Cork accent but without the same intonation, Kerry puts even heavier emphasis on the "brrr" sound to the letter "R.", for example, the word "forty".
+Throughout the south, this word is pronounced whereby the "r" exhibits the typified Irish "brrr".
+In Kerry, especially in rural areas, the roll on the "r" is enforced with vibrations from the tongue, not unlike Scottish here.

+"Are you?" becomes a cojoined "A-rrou?" single tongue flutter, especially in rural areas.
+This extra emphasis on "R" is also seen in varying measures through parts of West Limerick and West Cork in closer proximity to Kerry.

-Another feature in the Kerry accent is the S before the consonant.
-True to its Gaelic origins in a manner similar to parts of Connacht "s" maintains the shh sound as in shop or sheep.
-The word Start becomes "Shtart".
-Stop becomes Shtop.
+Another feature in the Kerry accent is the "S" before the consonant.
+True to its Gaelic origins in a manner similar to parts of Connacht, "s" maintains the "shh" sound as in "shop" or "sheep".
+The word "start" becomes "shtart", and "stop" becomes "shtop".

 Irish Travellers

 Irish Travellers have a very distinct accent closely related to a rural Hiberno-English, particularly the English of south-eastern Ireland.
 Many Irish Travellers who were born in parts of Dublin or Britain have the accent in spite of it being strikingly different from the local accents in those regions.
-They also have their own language, Shelta, which strongly links in with their dialect/accent of English.
+They have their own language, Shelta, which strongly links in with their dialect/accent of English.

 North America

-North American English is a collective term for the dialects of the United States and Canada; it does not include the varieties of Caribbean English spoken in the West Indies.
+North American English is a collective term for the dialects of the United States and Canada.
+It does not include the varieties of Caribbean English spoken in the West Indies.